Badgerati/PsRedis/README.md

 ### Remove all Keys that match a Pattern

-This example will let you remove all keys from Redis that match a particular pattern - if the Redis version is 2.8.0 or greater, then a SCAN is used, else KEYS is used.
+This example will let you remove all keys from Redis that match a particular pattern - if the Redis version is 2.8.0 or greater then a SCAN is used, else KEYS is used.

 ```powershell
 # remove all "user" keys